hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

     Setting the host to 0.0.0.0 exposes the RPC connection on your node to any remote connection.
 In a production environment, ensure you are using a firewall to avoid exposing your node to the internet.

-!!!note
-    This option is not used when running Pantheon from the [Docker image](../Getting-Started/Run-Docker-Image.md#exposing-ports).

 ### rpc-http-port

 ```bash tab="Syntax"